 Montecristo is pretty small: it has a surface area of 10.4 km and a costal perimeter of 16 km.
 It would be deserted if it wasn't inhabited by the island guard and his family.

-Montecristo is the wildest and most solitary island in Tuscany, although attempts to inhabit it go as far back as Etruscan times.
-Its history begins with the foundation of an important abbey, founded by the followers of Saint Mamiliano, who sojourned on the island as a hermit in the V century.
+So, you'll see that Montecristo is the wildest and most solitary island in Tuscany, although even the Etruscans wanted to live there.
+Its history begins when Saint Mamilian founded of an important abbey there and sojourned in the island as a hermit in the fifth century.
 By the mid 1500s, the Saracens attacked the Monastery which brought about its decline.
 After various attempts to colonize Montecristo in 1878, after the Unification of Italy, a penal prison was established there.
-In 1899, the island became the exclusive hunting grounds of Vittorio Emanuelle III, a role it retained until 1971 when it was declared a Nature Reserve.
-The island was the setting of some key scenes from the celebrated novel The count of Montecristo by French author Alexandre Dumas.
+In 1899, the island became the exclusive hunting lodge of Vittorio Emanuelle III, a role it retained until 1971 when it was declared a Nature Reserve.
+The island was the setting of some key scenes from the celebrated novel "The count of Montecristo" by French author Alexandre Dumas.
 The story’s protagonist finds a legendary treasure that he uses to plot his own formidable revenge.

-‘Lo Scoglio d’Affricaì’ or ‘Formica di Montecristo’ is a small island in the Tuscan Archipelago, which is situated in open waters between the Tyrrhenian Sea and the Channel of Corsica.
+‘Lo Scoglio d’Africa’ or ‘Formica di Montecristo’ is a small island in the Tuscan Archipelago, which is situated in open waters between the Tyrrhenian Sea and the Channel of Corsica.
 It is to the west of the Island of Montecristo, south of Pianosa and east of Corsica.
 Administratively speaking, it belongs to the Municipality of Campo in Elba.
 Due to its size and geographical configuration, it can be considered an outcropping located in a shallow part of the sea.
 Geologically it belongs to a marine ridge linked to Pianosa Island and Capraia.